splunk/public-o11y-docs/logs/scp.rst

 1. Paste the first certificate stanza in the final section of the Log Observer Connect guided setup, :guilabel:`Set up Observability Cloud`.

-2. Click :guilabel:`Save and Activate`.
+2. Select :guilabel:`Save and Activate`.

 Troubleshooting